Stone Church Farm Heirloom Country Duck with Oven-Dried Jonagold Apples and Foie Gras

 Slice duck breasts and place it in a 400 degree F oven for 4 minutes.
 Place fried duck legs in oven and heat up for 4 minutes.

-Recipe courtesy Steve Smrcini, Old Drovers Inn, N.Y.
+Recipe courtesy of Steve Smrcini, Old Drovers Inn, N.Y.